Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Results

-This tunability of the two contributions to Coulomb drag in vertically-coupled wires enables us to study their temperature dependence individually and simultaneously on the same device.
-We present such a study in Fig. \ref{fig3} for a constant drive wire density, selected to be at TPL = -0.735V.
-Similar results extracted at different TPL values and at fixed BPL are presented in Supplementary section 5, and yield qualitatively similar results.
-Fig. \ref{fig3}(a) and Fig. \ref{fig3}(b) illustrate the BPL gate-temperature 2D plots for the symmetric and antisymmetric components, respectively.
-Their ratio is presented in Fig. \ref{fig3}(c).
-Two distinct temperature regimes can be identified: a low-temperature regime below $\sim 1.5$K where both components exhibit BPL gate tunable sign changes in the drag voltage polarity and a high-temperature regime where the drag signal is strictly positive, increases with increasing temperature and is dominated by the antisymmetric component.
-In the low-temperature regime, the sign change of $V_{drag}^{S}$ overlaps the onset of drag wire subbands (see Supplementary section 4), while $V_{drag}^{AS}$ is primarily positive, with only a few regions with negative $V_{drag}^{AS}$ and no clear correlation to the 1D wire subbands.
-The polarity change of $V_{drag}^{S}$ is expected within the CR model for Coulomb drag \cite{levchenko_coulomb_2008}, and has recently been previously reported in quantum wires \cite{makaju_nonreciprocal_2024}.
-However, standard MT theories \cite{klesse_coulomb_2000, pustilnik_coulomb_2003, dmitriev_coulomb_2012} predict a negative drag voltage (or a positive drag resistance $R_{drag}$), as observed in early 1D Coulomb drag experiments \cite{debray_experimental_2001, laroche_1d-1d_2014} and in contrast with the results reported here.
-While unexpected in clean systems, such an MT induced negative drag resistance has been predicted to occur in disordered systems, either in the non-linear regime away from equilibrium \cite{zhou_coulomb_2019}, through lattice relaxations in the hopping regime \cite{liu_lattice_2022}, through Umklapp scattering in helical edges \cite{chou_localization_2019, du_coulomb_2021} and in the presence of a single quantum dot in one of the wires \cite{shimizu_negative_2005}.
+The tunability of the two contributions from Coulomb drag in vertically-coupled wires enables us to study their temperature dependence individually and simultaneously on the same device.
+We present such a study in Fig. \ref{fig4} for device 1 at a constant drive wire density, selected to be at TPL = -0.735 V. Similar results extracted at different TPL values and at fixed BPL are presented in Supplementary Note 5, and yield qualitatively similar results.
+Fig. \ref{fig4}a and Fig. \ref{fig4}b illustrate the BPL gate-temperature 2D plots for the symmetric and antisymmetric drag components, respectively.
+Their ratio is presented in Fig. \ref{fig4}c.
+A similar ratio for device 2 is presented in Fig. \ref{fig4}d.
+Two distinct temperature regimes can be identified: a low-temperature regime below $\sim 1.5$ K where both components exhibit BPL gate tunable sign changes in the drag voltage polarity and a high-temperature regime where the drag signal is strictly positive, increases with increasing temperature, and is dominated by the antisymmetric component.
+In the low-temperature regime, the sign change of $V_{drag}^{S}$ overlaps the onset of drag wire subbands (see Supplementary Note 4), while $V_{drag}^{AS}$ is primarily positive, with only a few regions with negative $V_{drag}^{AS}$ and no clear correlation to the 1D wire subbands.
+The polarity change of $V_{drag}^{S}$ has recently been reported for nonreciprocal Coulomb drag \cite{makaju_nonreciprocal_2024}, and has also been reported for 1D Coulomb drag in the presence of a single quantum dot in one of the wires \cite{shimizu_negative_2005}.
+All these observations are consistent with charge fluctuation models for Coulomb drag in mesoscopic systems \cite{narozhny_mesoscopic_2000, Levchenko_2008}, which predict a Coulomb drag polarity that depends on the microscopic details of the wire and can easily induce negative Coulomb drag in the presence of translational asymmetry in the wire, favoring transmission in one direction over the other.
+We note that while qualitatively similar results are observed in device 2, reciprocal Coulomb drag is present over a larger section of the system.
+This is also consistent with the microscopic energy fluctuation model, as more highly transmitting wires are expected to have fewer defects, and hence a lesser extent of translational symmetry breaking.
+The fact that reciprocal Coulomb drag becomes predominant in the high temperature regime is also consistent with impurity-induced translational symmetry breaking.
+Indeed, common impurities in GaAs/AlGaAs heterostructures are shallow DX-centers, whose energy lies close to the conduction band.
+As such, the notable relative increase in reciprocal drag signal at elevated temperatures suggests that the disorder-induced potential non-uniformity in our system is of the order of $\sim 1.5$ K. \\